eProsima/vulcanexus/docs/rst/installation/linux_binary_installation.rst

 Linux binary installation
 =========================

-Debian packages for Vulcanexus Jazzy Jolo are currently available for Ubuntu Jammy.
+Debian packages for Vulcanexus kilted Jolo are currently available for Ubuntu Jammy.
 Since Vulcanexus is a ROS 2 all-in-one tool set, certain ROS 2 prerequisites need to be met before installing.

 ROS 2 prerequisites